 Lastly you can go with a managed solution such as Rightscale.

-- The best 5 highly informative Cards domain knowledge books
+- 5 best Cards domain books to read now

 Q7.
 What is configuration management?
 Why would I want to use it with cloud provisioning of resources?